INITIATIVES

 PATROLS

-From June 1 to November 16 each year, the field team intensively monitors nightly hawksbill nesting activities on Pasture Beach and adjoining pocket beaches.
-The researchers patrol the beaches hourly, on foot, from sunset to sunrise, collecting data on hawksbill reproductive ecology.
+From June 1 to November 16 each year, JBHP researchers monitor hawksbill nesting activities on Pasture Beach and adjoining pocket beaches.
+Our team patrols the beaches hourly, on foot, from sunset to sunrise, collecting data on hawksbill reproductive ecology.
 After a female has selected a nesting site and excavated the egg chamber, she enters a “nesting trance” and begins to lay her eggs.
-This period allows the turtle team to gather necessary data while minimizing disturbance.
-Each individual is marked with unique flipper tags and a distinctive notch in the carapace.
+This period allows us to gather necessary data while minimizing disturbance.
+Each turtle is marked with unique flipper tags and a distinctive notch in the carapace.
 The turtle’s size, condition, and nesting habitat are recorded.
 These consistent, replicate surveys allow us to assess the reproductive output, population status and demographics, and long-term trends of Jumby Bay’s hawksbill colony.

 SATELLITE TRACKING

 The JBHP has been using satellite transmitters to study the movements and migratory patterns of nesting hawksbills dating back to the first transmitter deployment in 1998.
 More recently, over 25 turtles have been tracked since 2015.
-This is important work because Caribbean hawksbills are known to migrate throughout the Wider Caribbean Region in order to reach the foraging areas where the spend the majority of their time.
+This work is needed because hawksbills are known to migrate throughout the Wider Caribbean Region in order to reach foraging areas where they spend the majority of their adult lives.
 To conserve this imperiled species, we need to know where they go!
 Our findings show that while many turtles remain close to Antigua and Barbuda, some go as far as Nicaragua!
 You can learn more at the JBHP publications page.

 GENETICS